-If you are interested in conducting postdoctoral research in the Furukawa lab, please send Hiro an email at firstname.lastname@example.org with a CV (containing contacts for 2-3 referees) and a cover letter describing your current/past projects, career goals, what you would like to learn from the Furukawa lab and what you will bring to the Furukawa lab.
-Qualified candidates should have at least one first author paper in a peer-reviewed journal.
-It helps if the candidates have solid backgrounds in at least one of the following areas: x-ray crystallography, cryo-EM, electrophysiology (synaptic physiology/single channel recording/patch-clamp), biochemistry, and cellular biology.
+If you are interested in conducting postdoctoral research in the HF lab (please read Research), please send Hiro an email at firstname.lastname@example.org with a CV (containing contacts for 2-3 referees) and a cover letter describing your current/past projects, career goals, what you would like to learn from and possibly bring to the HF lab.
+Qualified candidates should have at least one first-author paper in a peer-reviewed journal or in bioRxiv.
+It helps if the candidates have solid backgrounds in at least one of the following areas: x-ray crystallography, cryo-EM, electrophysiology (synaptic physiology/single-channel recording/patch-clamp), biochemistry, and cellular biology.

-If you are a student from the Watson School of Biological Sciences and are interested in doing rotation in the Furukawa lab, please send me an email at email@example.com (cc: Lauren Richter firstname.lastname@example.org) to set up a meeting.
-If you are a student from Stony Brook University, please first speak to your program head to find out whether or not your program allows you to do rotation at Cold Spring Harbor Laboratory.
-Once you get a permission, please contact me at the above email address.
-I would like to always create a room and an exciting project for inspiring students.
-The Furukawa lab offers a unique environment where students can learn multiple techniques including structural biology, electrophysiology, protein expression and purification, and basic biochemical and biophysics as described in “Research.”
+If you are a student from the CSHL School of Biological Sciences and are interested in lab rotation in the HF lab, please send Hiro an email at email@example.com (cc: Lauren Richter firstname.lastname@example.org) to set up a meeting.
+If you are a student from Stony Brook University, please first speak to your program head to find out whether or not your program allows you to do lab rotation at Cold Spring Harbor Laboratory.
+Once you get permission, please contact Hiro at the above email address.
+We always create and formulate exciting projects for inspiring students.
+The HF lab offers a unique environment where students can learn multiple techniques including structural biology, electrophysiology, biochemistry, and biophysics as described in “Research.”

 Positions for research assistant and technician come and go.
-Please send Hiro a CV describing the followings: a list of scientific skill sets (ex.
-Mouse dissection, DNA cloning, RT-PCR, and etc) and administrative skill sets (ex.
-Basic computer skills and organizational skills) at email@example.com (cc: Lauren Richter firstname.lastname@example.org).
+Please send Hiro a CV describing the followings: a list of scientific skill sets (ex., Mouse dissection, DNA cloning, RT-PCR, etc.) and administrative skill sets (ex., Basic computer skills, and organizational skills) at email@example.com (cc: Lauren Richter firstname.lastname@example.org).